JihongZ/jihongz.github.io/_posts/2017-11-08-SEM-Homework.markdown

 ### Sample Item Response Distributions

 Here is Histogram Plot for six items.
+The histogram will provide some evidence whether the categorical resposes are distributed as normal, as the assumption for CFA is the Y should be continous and normal distributed.
+Even though the histogram plots show the items responses are not exactly normal, but it is nearly normal as far as I'm concerned.

 ``` r
 # stack data